-King Hall is renowned for its sense of community, and you will find a friendly, vibrant, and active student body at UC Davis School of Law.
-More than 40 student organizations and their activities are at the heart of academic and social activities at King Hall.
-Softball leagues, running clubs, ski and snowboarding clubs, the annual "Cardozorama" talent show, and a mid-year formal dance are but a few ways UC Davis Law students interact with each other outside the library and classroom.
-This is a place where all students, faculty, and staff take pride in a strong sense of community and encourage a supportive academic environment.
+UC Davis School of Law is renowned for its sense of community, and you will find a friendly, vibrant, and active student body at King Hall.
+More than 40 student organizations and their activities are at the heart of academic and social activities, which include softball leagues, intramural sports clubs, ski and snowboarding clubs, and the annual "Cardozorama" talent show.
+This is a place where students, faculty, and staff take pride in a strong sense of community and encourage a supportive academic environment.

-66 Besides preparing us to hit the ground running as lawyers, King Hall embeds its students with a strong sense of collegiality, community, and respect for and service to others.
+C Besides preparing us to hit the ground running as lawyers, King Hall embeds its students with a strong sense of collegiality, community, and respect for and service to others.
 This makes for both a unique law school experience and a great approach to a fulfilling career practicing law.
+22